cloud-gov/cg-design/researchplan.md

 - At what point of the process do you pay attention to security?
 - At what point of the process do you pay attention to compliance?

-- For a cloud-hosting service, what information would you most need from a dashboard?
-- What would you need to do?
-- What are some common tasks

 ##### Visual inquiry